MacSmithNZ/massageeden.co.nz/content/blog/2020-11-get-ready-for-summer/index.md

 In other news, we'll be launching a new loyalty reward program starting this month.
 It's really exciting!
 For every visit to the spa, you'll start accumulating points.
 This happens automatically, so you don't need to do anything.

 Then, once you hit a certain amount of points, you'll get $15 off your next visit!
 We think this is a great way we can give a little bit back to our loyal customers.
 It's always nice to get a surprise discount.
-So we hope everyone will enjoy this small bonus for visiting Massage Me Day Spa.
+So we hope everyone will enjoy this small bonus for visiting Massage Eden.

 As always, we love you all and couldn't do any of this without you.